aws-samples/non-profit-blockchain/ngo-rest-api/README.md

 ## The REST API Server on the Fabric client node
 For the Fabric workshop, the REST API server will run on the Fabric client node.

 From Cloud9, SSH into the Fabric client node.
-The key should be in your home directory.
-The DNS of the EC2 instance can be found in the output of the CloudFormation stack you created when setting up the Fabric network.
+The key (i.e. the .PEM file) should be in your home directory.
+The DNS of the Fabric client node EC2 instance can be found in the output of the CloudFormation stack you created in Step 3.

 ```
 ssh ec2-user@<dns of EC2 instance> -i ~/<Fabric network name>-keypair.pem